Skip to Content

 • Make these gluten free with GF breadcrumbs.

-• Don't over mix or they will get tough so mix as little as possible to combine ingredients.
+• Don’t over mix or they will get tough so mix as little as possible to combine ingredients for tender meatballs.

 • Bread crumbs help bind the meat together.
 Plain or seasoned is up to you!

-• Season your balls!
+• Season your meatballs!
 Go as basic as possible and use salt and black pepper for more options.

 • Make them uniform size for even baking.
 Use an ice cream scoop!
-Smaller meatballs will shorten the cooking time.
+Smaller meatballs will shorten the cook time.

 • Cook thoroughly!
 Internal temperature should be 165F.
 You can try pan frying but you will have to do it in batches.